Maldives Travel Guide: Everything You Need to Know for Your Trip

 Staying in Gulhi with my family and beach walks with my Mum

 I am a huge fan of solo travel around Asia, particularly travelling as a solo female.
 However, the Maldives has certain challenges when travelling solo, mainly the cost of rooms and there are limited ways to meet other travellers.
-That said, I have been and enjoyed my solo travel
+It’s very different from the solo travel I’ve done in other countries in Asia because there aren’t any hostels or many other solo travellers!

-Yes, you definitely can if you can afford the expensive resorts in the Maldives.
+You definitely can solo travel in luxury if you can afford the expensive resorts in the Maldives.
 Generally speaking, the cheapest resort is around $300 US dollars per night so travelling with someone and sharing the cost of a luxury resort makes it more affordable.

 For staying in luxury resorts the cheapest time will be rainy season so between the months of May- October.
 The most expensive season is over Christmas and New Year and many resorts experience full occupancy.